fengtan/ldap-explorer/README.md

   - bunch of errors in console also when searching

 WC
+- support aliases and referrals (aka ldap synonyms)
+- show operational (mandatory) attributes bolded
+- vscode setting to limit the number of results returned per query
+- right click on tree view -> command "Copy DN"
+- set icons in tree view depending on whether the item is an alias / referral / regular entry and its objecClass or entity type (dc/c/o/ou/cn/other)
+- support startTLS
+- support sasl and gssapi when binding
 - content security policy / sanitization https://code.visualstudio.com/api/extension-guides/webview#content-security-policy -> https://code.visualstudio.com/api/extension-guides/command#command-uris ; see example in webview-view-sample
 - ldapsj accepts a "log" attribute in constructor http://ldapjs.org/client.html#create-a-client ; use it to replace LdapLogger
 - support to add/delete/edit/rename/remove new entry (and add checkbox "readonly connection" when creating/editing a connection)